EmperorZarbato/DNS-Obliterator/README.md

 # DNS-Obliterator
-A DoS tool for Windows
+A DoS tool for Windows.

+**OFC I'M NOT UPLOADING THIS, IF YOU WANNA SEE HOW IT WORKS YOU CAN SEND ME A MESSAGE LOL**